-Bright red, pink, yellow, white, peach, golden orange, copper, cream…you will find all sorts of colors in the Minnesota Mum.
-Thanks to the University of Minnesota’s Mum breeding program beginning in the 1920’s.
-At first none of the plants that they were engineering would bloom before Minnesota’s first frost hit but they kept trying!
+Bright red, pink, yellow, white, purple, golden orange, copper, cream…you will find a large variety of perennial Mum flower colors!
+Thanks to the University of Minnesota’s Mum breeding program beginning in the 1920’s we now have perennial Mums that survive MN winters!

 Before Winter Care:

-- Think about a sheltered location that can protect your mum from winter winds.
+- Find a sheltered location protected from high winds.

-- “Tests show that garden mums survive the winter better when the above-ground dead plant stems are not removed in the fall.
+- “Tests show that Mums survive the winter better when the above-ground dead plant stems are not removed in the fall.
 This is also a beneficial technique to use with other herbaceous perennials.” -U of M

-- Cover your mums with 4″ of leaves or mulch to give them some good insulation after the ground as frozen and there isn’t extreme fluctuations of temperature.
+- Cover your Mums with 4″ of leaves or mulch to give them good insulation AFTER THE GROUND HAS FROZEN and there isn’t extreme fluctuations of temperature.

 Spring Time Care:

-- You can just snap off or trim off the dead growth being careful not to pull out or cut new growth.
+- Snap off or trim off the dead growth.
+Be careful not to pull out or cut new growth.

-- This is the time also that you can divide your mum.
+- This is the time also that you can divide your mum, if you need.
 The outer new growth is the most vigorous and you may see little stray growths that are perfect for splitting.
-You dig down and snip off the new growth, leaving as much of new roots on as you can on the cutting and then pot them up in a clean pot and soil in a warm sunny windowsill for a few weeks and be sure to water but not too much.
+Dig down and snip off the new growth, leaving as much of new roots on as you can on the cutting and then pot them up in a clean pot and soil in a warm sunny windowsill for a few weeks and be sure to water but not too much.
 Do the finger test of sticking you finger down into the dirt on the side at least two inches to see if the soil is dry.
-Then you can plant them into the ground.
+Then you can plant them into the ground after a few weeks.